ShoyuVanilla/FoundryVTT-Chat-Portrait/README.md

 - 0.2.0
     - Migrated to TypeScript
-    - New Feature: Seperated configuration window
+    - New Feature: Separated configuration window
     - New Feature: Configurable option for portrait border's color and width
     - New Feature: Configurable option for placing chat flavor text next to portrait
     - Fixed various issues